-Through the use of IV conscious sedation, patients’ anxiety is eased and discomfort associated with dental procedures is virtually eliminated.
+IV Sedation or conscious sedation by IV, a patient’s anxiety is eased and discomfort associated with dental procedures is virtually eliminated.
 This type of conscious sedation features several benefits that other sedation methods lack.
-IV sedation requires extended education and training to administer, and for this reason is not practiced by the majority of dentists.
+It requires extended education and training to administer, and for this reason is not practiced by the majority of dentists.
 The practitioners in Dr. Ueckert’s office have received the advanced training required for certification and are licensed to perform IV sedation.

 IV sedation refers to sedation in which the drug is administered intravenously, and immediately enters into the bloodstream.
 An injection site is determined, usually on the back of the hand or the arm, where a thin needle is slid in close to the surface.
 A tube known as an indwelling catheter is then attached, so that sedative drugs can be administered.

-While under IV conscious sedation, vital signs are constantly monitored.
+While under sedation, vital signs are constantly monitored.
 This includes gauging the patient’s heart rate and rhythm, blood pressure and breathing during the procedure.

 Remember that during this type of treatment the patient is fully relaxed, but capable of breathing on their own and responding to verbal commands and physical stimuli.
 The patient may fall asleep due to the sedation, but will never be completely unconscious.

-There are several benefits associated with IV conscious sedation.
+There are several benefits associated with this type of sedation.
 When drugs are administered intravenously they are more reliable and effective.
-IV sedation drugs are fast acting and can be tailored to each individual patient.
+The drugs are fast acting and can be tailored to each individual patient.

-Another benefit of IV sedation is that the procedure is extremely safe.
+Another benefit is that the procedure is extremely safe.
 This is because sedation levels can be adjusted based on how the patient is responding.
 Practitioners must have advanced training in order to perform this type of sedation, creating a higher skill level in those licensed to sedate intravenously.